by Tzuri Hason –

-This article was initially published in Hebrew and translated for our English-speaking audience.
-Click here to view the article in Hebrew.
+This article was initially published in Hebrew for Jeducation World.

 It is rather strange that Religious Zionists, which are a relatively small group within the Israeli public and even more so in the Jewish world, have an official holiday in the State of Israel; one that has fallen almost completely under their wing and is in fact only one celebrated by this group.
 The day combines the Zionist perspective embodied in the missions of schools, yeshivas, and ulpanim that march around Jerusalem, especially in the famous flag parade, or from a spiritual religious perspective expressed in special prayers, including hallel (holiday praise) and tachanun (supplications).
 Both of these perspectives conflict with two major groups in the Israeli and Jewish world: the Ultra-Orthodox public, which denies the role of the state in the miracle of the liberation of Jerusalem, and even questions that it was a miracle, and the secular public that questions miracles and the redemption of the Jewish people through divine providence, and views the liberation of this territory as occupation of disputed territories and the cause of our political headaches.